Feraldy/feraldy/personal-website/public/blog/welcome.md

+---
+title: "Welcome to My Blog"
+slug: "welcome"
+excerpt: "Welcome to my personal blog!
+This is where I'll share my thoughts on development, tools, and technology."
+date: "2025-01-19"
+category: "blog-post"
+---

 # Welcome to My Blog

 Welcome to my personal blog!
 This is where I'll share my thoughts on development, tools, and technology.